wp-plugins/bbpress/readme.txt

 === bbPress ===
 Contributors: matt, sambauers, automattic, johnjamesjacoby, bbPress Community
-Tags: bbpress, core plugin,
+Tags: bbpress

-Requires at least: 2.9.1
-Tested up to: 2.9.1
+If you want a stable version of bbPress, please download it from http://bbpress.org

-bbPress, the core plugin (not stable yet, do not use!)
+This is bbPress, the WordPress plugin.
+It isn't stable yet, so use at your own risk!

 == Description ==
-Don't download me yet.
-I'm in the beginning stages of development.
+This plugin is in the beginning stages of development.
+Download and use at your own risk.

 bbPress is forum software with a twist from the creators of WordPress.